Skip to content

 One of the objectives of the National African American Child & Family Research Center is to build research capacity, develop research infrastructure, and conduct research with African American communities

-The Emerging Scholars program is a one-year-long research internship designed to increase the knowledge and skills of students interested in community-based participatory research around economic/social mobility and early childhood education and care for African American children and families.
+The Emerging Scholars program is a comprehensive one-year remote, mentored research internship designed to increase the knowledge and skills of students interested in research on economic and social mobility, poverty alleviation, and early childhood education and care for African American children and families.
 Scholars receive personalized cross-disciplinary training and mentoring along with a $20,000 stipend and additional financial support for professional development and travel to present research findings.

 EMERGING SCHOLARS WILL RECEIVE: